Help us improve

 Work through these areas, in whatever order feels natural:

-Keep going until the shape of the work is clear.
+Keep going until every branch of the decision tree is resolved.
 If the user's answers reveal new complexity, follow that thread before moving on.
+If the user says "move on" or "that's enough," respect it and advance to Phase 3.

 Once the requirements are clear, propose 2-3 different approaches with trade-offs.
 For each, explain: